EV Company News For The Month Of October 2017

 Daimler-Mercedes (OTCPK:DDAIF, OTCPK:DDAIY)

-On October 31 Green Car Reports reported, "Mercedes parent Daimler launches E-Fuso electric truck sub-brand.
+On October 31, Green Car Reports reported, "Mercedes parent Daimler launches E-Fuso electric truck sub-brand.
 The E-Fuso Vision One features a 300 kilowatt-hour battery pack that it says provides 350 kilometers (217 miles) of range.
 E-Fuso says a production version of the Vision One concept will likely first come to market in Japan or Europe (it likely won't arrive before 2021); both China and the United States are vastly different and demand long-range haulers due to the countries' sheer size.
-In the near future, the brand will focus on electrifying all of its trucks and buses in some manner, with the heavy-duty all-electric truck a final goal. "
+In the near future, the brand will focus on electrifying all of its trucks and buses in some manner, with the heavy-duty all-electric truck a final goal."

 E-Fuso Vision One concept electric truck